I'm Felipe.

 First look with switches and screens inserted

-Soldering (first half)
+Soldering (right half)

 PCBs soldered to switches